-NOTE: We are aware of an issue preventing customers from burning DVDs on a PC running Windows 8.1.
-We are working to resolve this issue.
+- We are aware of an issue preventing customers from burning DVDs on a PC running Windows 8.1.

 The following troubleshooting steps can resolve a number of different DVD burning issues, including RealPlayer freezing during the burn process, not starting the burn process, and General Error messages.

 After performing each step, try your burn again.
 If these steps don't help, at the bottom of this answer you'll find links to more troubleshooting articles for specific problems.